Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Method

 \subsubsection{Vehicle and SAE Level 3 Automation}

-The study was conducted using a Renault Zoe electric prototype vehicle adapted for SAE Level 3 (L3) automated driving (~\autoref{fig:meterial}.b).
-The vehicle operated in automated mode on a closed-road circuit at a mobility centre.
+The study was conducted using a Renault Zoe electric prototype vehicle adapted for SAE Level 3 (L3) automated driving (Figure\ref{fig:meterial}-b).
+Conducting the experiment in L3 facilitated exposure to authentic vehicle motion, vibration, road curvature, and naturalistic fatigue onset patterns.
+This methodological choice meaningfully enhances ecological validity and distinguishes this study from prior CA-focused fatigue mitigation research \cite{large2016stimulating, Large2019-ou, Mahajan2021-rl}.
+The vehicle operated in automated mode on a closed-road circuit.
 A trained safety driver was seated alongside the participant and could assume control at any time, ensuring safe execution of handover and takeover procedures.